theNewDynamic/thenewdynamic.com/content/en/article/toward-headless-cms-with-hugo-2.md

 subjects:
   - dev
 twitter_description: |-
 Ho ho ho!
 This holiday season, we have a nice little gift for @GoHugoIO users out there! 🎁

 How to build pages from a remote API using Hugo and Hugo alone?
-By using resource.GetRemote and resource.FromString!

-  Go unwrap your present at https://www.thenewdynamic.com/article/oward-using-a-headless-cms-with-hugo-part-2-building-from-remote-api/
+Go unwrap your present at https://www.thenewdynamic.com/article/toward-using-a-headless-cms-with-hugo-part-2-building-from-remote-api/

 #gohugo #JAMStack #SSG #headlesscms

 description: How to build pages from a remote API using Hugo and Hugo alone?
 In this article we uncover how Hugo can fetch data with its resources.GetRemote feature, write its own markdownfiles with resources.FromString and consume them in a subsequent build!
 seo: